 Beware of angel food cake and sherbet.
 In the past, I have heard diabetics say they can eat angel food cake and sherbet.
 If you look at the nutrition label, there is a lot of sugar in both of them.
 Adding a strawberry glaze and whipped cream to the angel food cake increases the sugar content.
 In my experience, the more sugar I eat the more I want.

-You can eat 100% whole wheat breads and hamburger buns, but I haven’t found any brands that I like yet.
-Sometimes, the plastic bag the bread is in says it is a whole wheat product, but if you look at the list of ingredients, it is made with an enriched whole wheat.
+You can eat 100% whole wheat or gluten-free breads and buns.
+It took a long time for me to find brands I liked.
+Sometimes, the plastic bag it comes in says it is a whole wheat product, but if you look at the list of ingredients, it is made with an enriched whole wheat.

 My mother is borderline diabetic.
 Her doctor told her not to eat potatoes.
 I think potatoes are fine, as long as they are the kind you peel and are not deep fat fried, because they are a whole grain.
 If it is a large potato, eat half of it.